-Q627: I want to go and collect my belongings from my ex partner/family.
+Q627: I want to go and collect my belongings from my ex-partner/family.
 Can you assist?

 The police may be able to assist in certain circumstances.
-They will not however get involved in civil property disputes and you should seek advice from a lawyer or Citizens Advice Bureau with regards to this.
+They will not however get involved in civil property disputes and you should seek advice from a solicitor or Citizens Advice Bureau with regards to this.